ianmarshall007/ianmarshall007.github.io/_posts/2019-01-07-vagina-anatomy-basics.markdown

 - vulva
 - woman
 - women
+description: Vagina Anatomy basics for beginners.
+For male or females that intend to pleasure their female partner.
 ---

 Whether you are male or female reading this, when it comes to sexually pleasuring a woman you need to know the vagina.
 The vagina is one of the worlds most complicated topics.
 Every woman is different and so is every vagina different.
 Whoever claims that a vagina is the same on all women, that person is completely wrong.
 Every vagina has different senses, texture, feel and touch to it.
 Some is strong while others are weak.
 I have discussed before the benefits of [massaging a vagina](/the-benefits-of-vagina-massage/).
 This article I will go through the basic theory behind the vagina anatomy.